 The approach sometimes referred to as biophilia or biophilic design, suggests that wood is a good choice for health-care environments.
-It’s also considered hypoallergenic, as its smooth surfaces are easy to clean.

 Wood harvested from sustainably managed forests provides high-quality design solutions.
 It’s well-suited for economical and timely construction — notably in hard to reach places, including downtown sites and remote locations.